Special offers from Cooking.com

 Most modern domestic gas ranges do not give the kind of flame control that older ranges had.
 With electronic ignition models, a certain amount of gas has to be let out to ensure that it will light immediately.
 Allowing users to reduce the flow rate could pose a dangerous condition (flame outages).

-There are also several other styles of heat diffusers available, made of from stainless steel to cast iron (see the links below).
-For gourmet cooks a heavy metal simmer plate may be a better choice for more even heating.
+There are also several other styles of heat diffusers available (see the links below), made of from cast iron to stainless steel.
+For the aspiring gourmet chef, a heavy metal simmer plate may be a better choice for more controlled heating.

 • Do you know what "simmer" is?